Hajiabdi213/Learning-Management-System/api/docs/api/readme.md

    5.8 [Grade a Submission](#8-grade-a-submission)
-   5.9 [Get All Graded Submissions of an Assessment](#9-get-all-graded-submissions-of-an-assessment) 5.10 [Get Your Submissions of an Assessment](#10-get-your-submissions-of-an-assessment) Certainly!
-Here's a similar structure for your "Course Category Management":
+   5.9 [Get All Graded Submissions of an Assessment](#9-get-all-graded-submissions-of-an-assessment) 5.10 [Get Your Submissions of an Assessment](#10-get-your-submissions-of-an-assessment)

 6. [Course Category Management](#6-course-category-management)
    6.1 [Create Course Category](#1-create-course-category)